rtfisher/self_heating_network/README.md

  pynucastro for nuclear reaction rates and compositions, scipy.integrate for integration method, and Frank Timmes's Helmholtz equation of state for the speed of sound and specific heats.
-For isobaric conditions, a variation of the Helmholtz equation of state (EOS) is called as a function of pressure and temperature, mean mass number Abar, and mean atomic number Zbar, and returns density.
-This EOS is adapted from Frank Timmmes' Torch code.
+For isobaric conditions, a variation of the Helmholtz equation of state (EOS) adapted from Frank Timmes's Torch code is called as a function of pressure and temperature, mean mass number Abar, and mean atomic number Zbar, and returns density.
 The Helmholtz calls are handled by a custom Fortran wrapper around Helmholtz; the stdout from this wrapper contains the key EOS outputs, which are parsed by the function call_helmholtz in the aux.py module, using the Python subprocess module.